hellorajni/SendEmailTLSPrivateJava/README.md

 	- update toEmail, ccEmail, bccEmail to known email ids for test
 	- update EmailUtil.sendEmail() with the right domain you want to restrict to.
 4. You may want to modify the code to support SSL, email with attachments etc..

+Note: I took source libraries from https://www.journaldev.com/2532/javamail-example-send-mail-in-java-smtp This code may not be used for commercial.